YOU'RE STILL READING! That’s great!

 There are some great organizations and programs out there to help introduce you to the various trades (so you can decide which is right for you), provide or direct you to training, and some even work with employers to get you the experience you need, and in some cases, a permanent full-time job.

 - The British Columbia Institute of Technology’s Trades Discovery for Women program allows women to gain hands-on experience in about 20 different trades and prepares them to successfully enter and complete trades/technical training or to seek apprenticeship.
-If you don’t know what you want to do, this is a great way to narrow down your options and set you on your path, says Megan.
-Check out the video below to hear what she has to say about the program.

 - The Industry Training Authority’s (ITA) Women in Trades Training (WITT) program provides training, financial assistance and support for eligible women living in British Columbia who are thinking about a career in the skilled trades, but are unemployed or employed and low-skilled.
 It offers introductory trades training that allows you to experience a variety of trades, helps you get job ready, and works with employers to sponsor women for apprenticeship placement.
-Check out the video below to hear from women in this program.

 - Women Unlimited – a program of Nova Scotia’s Women’s Economic Equality Society – helps women to explore, prepare for, obtain and maintain employment in the skilled trades.